Jayden Daniels and the Washington Commanders have not looked nearly as good so far this season

 Injuries

-There were several, including to starting running back Austin Ekeler, who injured his right Achilles tendon — which the Commanders believe was torn, although they were awaiting further tests.
-Others who got hurt Thursday: DE Deatrich Wise Jr., WR Noah Brown, TE John Bates.
+There were several, including to defensive end Deatrich Wise Jr., who was ruled out for the season on Friday because he needs surgery on his injured quadriceps muscle.
+Starting running back Austin Ekeler hurt his right Achilles tendon — which the Commanders believe was torn, although they were awaiting further tests.
+Others who got hurt Thursday included WR Noah Brown and TE John Bates.

 Key number